What do you get when you cross a professional writer with a passion for dating and relationships? This!

 So, how has my love life changed for the better since completing Love U?
-In the time between graduating from the course and meeting my partner (more about him in a moment!), I felt much more in control of the dating and relationship process.
-I felt more comfortable about being single, meeting men online, going on dates, becoming exclusive, being a great girlfriend and hopefully, someday, a wonderful wife, while ensuring my relationship needs are being met.
+In the time between graduating from the course and meeting my partner, I felt much more in control of the dating and relationship process.
+I felt more comfortable about being single, meeting men online, going on dates, becoming exclusive, being a great girlfriend and, someday, a wonderful wife, while ensuring my relationship needs were being met.
 All men were on a level playing field with me until I got to know them.
 If we had an initial spark, that was nice, but I waited to see how things unfolded.
-If we didn’t have an initial spark, but I liked him as a person, he treated me well and was interested in spending more time with me, I waited to see if the spark developed.
+If we didn’t have an initial spark, but I liked him as a person, he treated me well, and was interested in spending more time with me, I waited to see if the spark developed.
 According to Evan, couples should date for 2 – 3 years, with a crack at living together in the 2nd or 3rd year, before deciding whether or not to commit to a life together ie. get married.
 It’s just too easy to be swept up by chemistry and the so-called ‘just know’ feeling when you’re in the early stages of getting to know someone.
 As for online dating, there’s an art to it.
-And even though I’d done loads of it, had great success with it, write dating profiles professionally and mentor my clients so they get the absolute most out of their new dating profile, there’s always room for improvement.
+And even though I’d done loads of it, had great success with it, and write dating profiles professionally as part of my Profile to Partner signature coaching program, there’s always room for improvement.
 Love U took it to another level for me.

 How Love U didn’t help me – but might help YOU